Stay in touch with what's new at Learn-Japanese-Adventure.com.

 This Learn Japanese blog...

-To subscribe to this Learn Japanese blog (no e-mail address necessary), RIGHT-click on the orange RSS feed button (below the navigation bar on the left) and then copy-and-paste the URL of this site's RSS feed into your RSS reader.
+To subscribe to this Learn Japanese blog (no e-mail address necessary), hover your mouse over the little orange RSS feed button (just besides the subject line "Recent Articles"), and then RIGHT-click on the RSS feed bar, copy-and-paste the URL of this site's RSS feed into your RSS reader.

-If you have an account with Google, My Yahoo!, My MSN or Bloglines, just click the respective buttons and follow their instructions.
+If you have an account with Feedly or My Yahoo!, just click the respective buttons and follow their instructions.

 If you are not sure what RSS and blogging is all about, click here...
 What's an RSS Feed?